allegro/blog/_posts/2021-10-25-clean-architecture-story.md

 ## The abstractions
 ### Use Case
-Checking implementation of endpoints (see comments in the code) we can see that conceptually each endpoint executes logic according to the same structure: ![Use case flow](/img/articles/2021-10-25-clean-architecture-story/use_case_flow.png) Well, why don’t we make some abstraction for this?
+Checking the implementation of endpoints (see comments in the code) we can see that conceptually each endpoint executes logic according to the same structure: ![Use case flow](/img/articles/2021-10-25-clean-architecture-story/use_case_flow.png) Well, why don’t we make some abstraction for this?
 Sounds like a crazy idea?
 Let‘s check!
-Based on our code and diagram above we can identify `UseCase` abstraction — something that takes some input (domain input, to be precise) and converts it to a (domain) output.
+Based on our code and the diagram above we can identify the `UseCase` abstraction — something that takes some input (domain input, to be precise) and converts it to a (domain) output.

 ```kotlin
 interface UseCase<INPUT, OUTPUT> {